- Can I prescribe naloxone to a caregiver not at risk for overdose?

 - What about liabilities and risk following injection or naloxone administration errors?

 Naloxone is a relatively safe medication that is generally associated with fewer risks than other commonly used injectable rescue medications such as epinephrine for anaphylactic shock and glucagon for hypoglycemia.
 We are aware of no case in which a provider of naloxone has been subjected to a malpractice case or professional discipline.
-For a complete discussion of legal issues, see Medico-Legal Resources.
+For a complete discussion of legal issues, see Medical-Legal.

 - What are the results of other programs like this/who else is doing this work?